 Cassie had been listed as ’emaciated’ at the time we adopted her.
 She’s grown into a stunning black beauty who hasn’t been sick except for the upper respiratory infection she came home with from the shelter.
 She tested FeLV/FIV negative at the shelter in 2011 and she tested negative last week at her personal vet.

 When Cassie started losing a bit of weight we didn’t hesitate to have her checked out.
 The blood panels done showed she was in good health.
 She checked negative on internal parasites (worms).
-Even with the good numbers, her vet wanted to do the ELISA test to make sure she was negative.
+Even with the good numbers, her vet wanted to do the ELISA test to make sure she was negative and she was still negative.

 I’ve learned to expect the shock when our vet learns how many good years our FIV+ cat Brinkley had with us.
 FIV isn’t a death sentence and even some veterinarians have a tough time wrapping their brains around that.
 Our vet was truly shocked to learn we’d had Brinkley from February 24, 2012, until January 2018.
 He was at least 15 and we had been giving him sub-q fluids three times a week for kidney issues during his final year.